KarlHlmgrn/crypto-oled/README.md

 ```
 python crypto-graphing.py
 Use macros or meta-bindings in Steelseries Engine to set different keys to (F20, F21, F22, F23 and F24) to use all the available features.
+Set your time zone of choice in the config file.
+(It does not account for DST)
 ```

 # Dependencies